wehyewww/independent-studies-river-crossing-animation/README.md

 2. Solve problem regarding screen size affecting animation - Hmm?
 2. Create function to make move animation - Done!
 3. Complete one full animation to cross river - Done!
-4. Group animation (Raft and Animals)
+4. Group animation (Raft and Animals) - Done!

 Considerations:
 - Will need to to have animal top and animal bottom positions on Raft (Done!)